pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display.rst

   also allows you to sign up for key presses and receive mouse clicks, and control window visibility and position.

-  Note: all 2-d (and thus all window drawing) is done in 'cockpit pixels'.
-  Even when the OpenGL window contains more than 1024x768 pixels, the cockpit drawing is magnified so that only 1024x768 pixels are available.

-  When you create a window, you'll specify the *Content Type* which will dictate the set of drawing primitives available:
+  When you create a window, you'll specify the *Content Type* which will dictate the set of drawing primitives available.
+Before X-Plane 12.4.4, the *only* option was OpenGL, which continues to be the default:

-  * :data:`WindowContentTypeOpenGL`: OpenGL, you're kinda on your own.
+  * :data:`WindowContentTypeOpenGL`: |BR| OpenGL, you're kinda on your own.

-  * :data:`WindowContentTypePanelGraphics`: PanelGraphics, a set of X-Plane drawing primitives.
+  * :data:`WindowContentTypePanelGraphics`: |BR| PanelGraphics, a set of X-Plane drawing primitives.

-  * :data:`WindowContentTypeBrowser`: Embedded `CEF Browser <https://en.wikipedia.org/wiki/Chromium_Embedded_Framework>`_ with full HTML and Javascript.
+  * :data:`WindowContentTypeBrowser`: |BR| Embedded `CEF Browser <https://en.wikipedia.org/wiki/Chromium_Embedded_Framework>`_ with full HTML and Javascript.

-  Note: PanelGraphics and Browsers are available starting with 12.5, otherwise your only choice is OpenGL.
+  Note: PanelGraphics and Browsers are available starting with 12.4.4, otherwise your only choice is OpenGL.

   See :doc:`display_window`.